this-oliver/homelab/README.md

 ## Getting Started

+> [!TIP]
+> Many of the scripts in this repository require superuser privileges (sudo) to run, mainly, the docker commands.
+If you don't want to use sudo, you can add your user to the docker group by running `sudo usermod -aG docker $USER` and then logging out and back in or running `newgrp docker`.

 Pre-requisites:

 - Docker
 - MicroK8s

-Visit each of the directories (in the order listed above) to setup the homelab.
+Visit each of the directories (in the order listed above) to setup the homelab infrastructure.